The Eighth Biennale of Israeli Ceramics 2016

 approximately 1.80 meters tall.
 This unfired vessel was created on-site during the

-Biennale, bypassing traditional kiln limitations.
+Biennale, thus bypassing traditional kiln limitations.
 Its scale and form echoed the

 timeless power of ancient ceramic monuments, yet its unfired state emphasized